ferds003/ferds003.github.io/_projects/2023 LBYMF3A&LBYMF4C.md

 ---

 ## Overview
 The motivation for the project is to provide insight of the kinematic mechanism and stress loading for the rudimentary (bare-bones version) of a laparoscopic grasper, a medical instrument used in minimally invasive gut surgeries.
-I was able to provide the mechanism for opening and closing of the jaws/forceps and essentially the length of shaft needed to make a functional laparscopic gripper.
-Further finite element analysis was done to determine the maximum loading the foreceps can support before failure.
+I was able to provide the mechanism for opening and closing of the jaws/forceps and essentially the length of shaft needed to make a `functional laparscopic gripper`.
+Further finite element analysis was done to determine the maximum loading the `foreceps` can support before failure.

 _Note: I can provide our CAD file upon request!
 Kindly comment in this post_